scollier/Summit2014OSEonOSPViaHeat/scott/04-Configure-Neutron-Networking.md

     neutron subnet-list

-Show more details about the *pivate* subnet:
+Show more details about the *private* subnet:

     neutron subnet-show private